lucioerlan/Telegram-Bot/README.md

 ## 🤔 About The Project

-A simple Telegram bot containing 7 help modules for you.
+A simple telegram bot, containing 7 help modules for you to find and manage things.

 <br>